 An intern’s perspective: So…everybody loves food.
 Unfortunately though, we are all guilty of throwing our food away from time to time.
-At WRT our fantastic chef and team can help […]
+At WRT our fantastic chef and team can help you to make the most of those close dated items at the back of your fridge.
+As a new member of the WRT team, I […]

 When the Kai Conscious Cafe started in April, it attracted a small crowd.
 A handful of people showed up to help cook and then eat food rescued by various businesses on the island from landfill.
 These days, the crowd regularly numbers over fifty, made up of residents, people spending a few months on the island, and some who are passing through for as little as a few days.
 Locals chat with Germans who chat with Argentinians who chat with Israelis who chat with Americans; people from various countries and cultures can talk and share over a beautiful meal.
 After the meal has been eaten it’s not uncommon for guitars and ukuleles to appear.